EoghannIrving/echo_journal/README.md

 - Provide a valid contact email in `NOMINATIM_USER_AGENT` to comply with the Nominatim usage policy; requests without contact info may be throttled or rejected.
-- The `/api/env` endpoint returns environment details for convenience during development.
+- The `/api/settings` endpoint returns server configuration details for convenience during development.
 Restrict it to trusted networks or run the app behind a VPN or reverse proxy to avoid leaking secrets.
 - Outbound requests now include a 10-second timeout and prompt categories are sanitized before saving or rendering, limiting the impact of malicious or unexpected input.